IRS Penalty Abatement: Remove or Reduce IRS Penalties in 2026

 How Omni Handles Penalty Abatement

 Penalty abatement is rarely a standalone solution.
 It works best as part of a broader resolution strategy.
-Omni evaluates your full picture — compliance history, penalty types, debt amount, and financial situation — before recommending a path.
+Omni evaluates your full picture, compliance history, penalty types, debt amount, and financial situation, before recommending a path.

 Penalty abatement is often combined with an IRS Fresh Start Program resolution.
-Reducing penalties first lowers the total balance, which then affects what you qualify for under the OIC or installment agreement programs.
+Reducing penalties first lowers the total balance, which then affects what you qualify for under the OIC or Installment Agreement programs.

-What Our Clients Say
+What Clients Say

 "Omni got my IRS penalties removed and worked out a payment plan I can actually afford.
 I had no idea the IRS would even consider removing penalties.
 Best decision I made."